Featuring Razwana Wahid

 - The second opt-in box at the bottom of the homepage states: Let me love you.
 Straight up opinions on kindness, consciousness, and other ideas for feeling sexy and real.
 She’s using words that reflect the experience the audience will have when connecting with her.

-- Her about page is entitled Here I am, and not the standard About Me/Us we see on most sites.
+- Her about page is titled Here I am, and not the standard About Me/Us we see on most sites.
 This reflects her open nature and, again, the sentiment of connection.

 Does this sound difficult?
 It is!
 It takes practice and when you’re done practicing, practice more!